-On or before April 1 of your final year in the Liberal Studies Program at Westmont, you will submit a portfolio that allows you to reflect on your experience in the program as a whole and to demonstrate your learning and reflection to others.
+In April of your final year in the Liberal Studies Program at Westmont, you will submit an e-portfolio that allows you to reflect on your experience in the program as a whole and to demonstrate your learning and reflection to others.

-Successful completion of the portfolio is, along with passing the CBEST exam, a required component of the Liberal Studies Major.
+Successful completion of the e-portfolio is a required component of the Liberal Studies Major.

 It is essential that you get into the habit at the beginning of your Liberal Studies program of saving syllabi and copies of major assignments you have completed.
-This will make the task of assembling the portfolio a great deal easier than if you have to scramble around at the last minute to locate pieces of completed work.
+This will make the task of assembling the portfolio a great deal easier than if you have to hunt at the last minute to locate pieces of completed work.

-The portfolio assignment, completed as part of ED 109: Liberal Studies Seminar, will invited you to reflect on who you are as a learner and what specifically you have learned over the course of the Liberal Studies major.
+The e-portfolio assignment, completed as part of ED 109: Liberal Studies Seminar, will invite you to reflect on who you are as a learner and what specifically you have learned over the course of the Liberal Studies major.
 You will also write on topics such as cultural diversity, connections between coursework from different disciplines, and the connection between your coursework and Christian faith.